-Sweet potato leaf linguine: When it’s early July, the sweet potato leaves are growing at The Farm.
-These are a new ingredient for us so last year we thought we would create a recipe that incorporated them.
+Sweet potato leaf linguine: When it’s early July, the sweet potato leaves are growing all over the place.
+These are a new ingredient for us so we thought we would create a recipe that incorporated them.

 We have to confess to not putting too much work (other than making the pasta from scratch of course) into our sweet potato leaf linguine.
 The reason for this is that the sweet potato leaves only required a slight steam in order to keep their subtle flavour.
 So we simply added it to the pasta and allowed it to steam there.